 The Bubble Eye is one of the most delicate breeds of fancy goldfish and is characterized by the two fluid filled sacs or ‘bladders’ underneath its eyes.
+The eyes are situated upward and due to this it causes poor eyesight.

 The Bubble Eye comes in a range of colors from red, blue, chocolate, black, bi-color and calico variants.